 Hot Corn Dip Recipe

-One of the best things about food, besides the wonderful flavors and aromas, is the memories it can evoke so strongly.
+Besides the wonderful flavors and aromas, one of the best things about food is the memories it can so powerfully evoke.
 How many times have you eaten a particular food only to be "transported" back to a different place and time—perhaps dinner at grandma's, a fun vacation, or a gathering with wonderful friends?

-In addition to being a crowd-pleasing party dip and easy to make, this hot corn dip recipe, from Emeril Lagasse's Prime Time cookbook, conjours up such fond memories for me.
+In addition to being a crowd-pleasing party dip and easy to make, this hot corn dip recipe from Emeril Lagasse's Prime Time cookbook conjures up such fond memories for me.

 My copy of this cookbook, complete with Lagasse's autograph and famed "Bam!" expression, was a wonderfully unexpected gift from a close neighbor and friend.
 After returning from a California business trip for the launch of Lagasse's venture into wine, Diane gave me this token of appreciation for watching her boys, my children's best friends.